China–Palestine relations: Contemporary relations

 In July 2019, Palestine was one of the 54 countries which issued a joint statement supporting China's policies in Xinjiang at the United Nations (UN).
 A year after in June 2020, Palestine also backed the Hong Kong national security law at the UN.
-After Palestinian ambassador to China Fariz Mehdawi visited Xinjiang in 2021, he praised China's upkeep of mosques on Chinese state media, saying in an interview with CGTN anchor Liu Xin: "if you have to calculate it all, it’s something like 2,000 inhabitants for one mosque.
-This ratio, we don’t have it in our country.
-It’s not available anywhere."
-His response was criticised by Radio Free Asia journalist Shohret Hoshur who cited a past interview with Uyghur mother Patigul Ghulam saying the Uyghurs were in a worse situation than the Palestinians.
+After Palestinian ambassador to China Fariz Mehdawi visited Xinjiang in 2021, he praised China's upkeep of mosques on Chinese state media.
+Mehdaw's comments were criticised by Radio Free Asia journalist Shohret Hoshur who cited a past interview with Uyghur mother Patigul Ghulam saying the Uyghurs were in a worse situation than the Palestinians.

 Palestine's President Mahmoud Abbas has visited China on five occasions as of June 2023 and has voiced support for Beijing's policies toward Muslim minorities in Xinjiang.
 During his fifth visit on 13 June 2023, he met with Chinese leader Xi Jinping and Chinese premier Li Qiang to discuss the latest developments in Palestine as well as other regional and international issues.
 China has stated its willingness to assist in facilitating peace talks between Israel and Palestine.
-During the trip, China announced a "strategic partnership" with the Palestinian Authority and Xi proposed a three-point proposal to solve the Israeli–Palestinian conflict, calling for a Palestinian state on the basis of 1967 borders, with East Jerusalem as its capital; humanitarian aid to Palestine; and the convening of a "larger, more authoritative, more influential international peace conference" to promote talks.
+During the trip, China announced a strategic partnership with the Palestinian Authority and Xi proposed a three-point proposal to solve the Israeli–Palestinian conflict, calling for a Palestinian state on the basis of 1967 borders, with East Jerusalem as its capital; humanitarian aid to Palestine; and the convening of a "larger, more authoritative, more influential international peace conference" to promote talks.

 On 11 October early into Gaza war, China reiterated its support for a two-states solution and called for a ceasefire in the fighting.
 Following Russia and China's veto against a US draft resolution on 25 October in the UN Security Council, Hamas leader Ismail Haniyeh issued a statement praising the two countries' position.
-In January 2024, Israel reported that it discovered a big stockpile of Chinese weaponry used by Hamas.
+In January 2024, Israel reported that it discovered a stockpile of Chinese weaponry used by Hamas.

+On 19 March 2024, Chinese Foreign Ministry ambassador Wang Kejian met with Hamas leader Ismail Haniyeh in Qatar, where they "exchanged views on the Gaza conflict and other issues".
 Following talks mediated by China, on 23 July 2024, Palestinian factions including Hamas and Fatah reached an agreement to end their divisions and form an interim unity government, which they announced in the "Beijing Declaration".
 The Palestinian reconciliation talks hosted by China generally increased international perceptions that China was a credible intermediary on these issues.

+In August 2025, China officially referred to genocide in Gaza with the U.S. as an "accomplice" and called for the "imperative of an arm embargo on Israel."
 In November 2025, Xinhua News Agency and Wafa signed a cooperation agreement.
+On 31 December, Wafa reiterated Palestine's support of China's One-China policy and rejected "any interference in China's internal affairs."